Kobe Bryant sexual assault allegations: Aftermath

 After the allegations, Bryant gifted his wife a $4 million eight-carat purple diamond ring, leading to speculation that it was an apology gift for his infidelities.
-Bryant signed a seven-year contract with the Los Angeles Lakers valued at $136 million, and he regained several of his endorsements from Nike, Spalding, and Coca-Cola although his contracts with brands including Nutella and McDonald's were not renewed.
-After issuing a statement after the case was dismissed in 2004, Bryant never discussed the case publicly again.
+Bryant signed a seven-year contract with the Los Angeles Lakers valued at $136 million, and he regained several of his endorsements from Nike, Spalding, and Coca-Cola, although his contracts with some other brands, including Nutella and McDonald's, were not renewed.
+Bryant issued a statement after the case was dismissed in 2004 and never discussed the matter publicly again.

 In 2018, following the prominence of the MeToo movement, Bryant was removed from a panel for the Animation Is Film Festival after a petition raised concerns about Bryant's alleged past violent behavior.
 Public discussion of the case was renewed following Bryant's death in the 2020 Calabasas helicopter crash.

 Eight months after the initial incident, the Lodge and Spa at Cordillera remodeled and some of the furniture was sold off.
-All furniture from the room Bryant had was disposed of and not offered for public sale.
+All furniture from the room Bryant had stayed in that night was disposed of and not offered for public sale.
 The building was sold in 2019 and converted into a drug treatment facility.